 It is important to be able to support your children no matter how old they are and make sense of their ever changing emotions.
-All children’s brains undergo key changes according to their age and developmental stage.
-We know more now because of the new findings in brain research why it is even more important to help them during these key transitions.
+Children’s brains undergo key changes according to their age or developmental stage.
+We know so much more now because of the new scientific research on brain development which is why it is even more important to help them during these key transitions.

-Parenting children who are going through key developmental changes can be challenging and tough and we will all know too well when it begins to gone wrong and becomes muddled for everyone how long it can take to put it right.
+Parenting children when they are going through key developmental changes can be complex and challenging and we all know too well when it begins to gone wrong or get muddled for everyone how long it can take to put it right.

 Having an environment in which they can learn to be themselves and encourage openness can take time to nurture.